AUG-CIEL/TestGitVS/README.md

 - 👋 H
-- 👀 I’m interested in compunter science
+- 👀 I’m interested in compunter

 <!---